r-nd-m/filament-tracker/README.md

     volumes:
       - ./data:/app/data
 ```
+**⚠️NOTES⚠️**
+1. Ensure that if you map this to an existing folder (e.g. NAS volume), you need to give **RW permission to EVERYONE** for that folder.

-**Ensure that this folder is backed up regularly to avoid data loss.**
+2. Ensure that this folder is backed up regularly to avoid data loss.

 ## License